matrix-org/trafficlight/README.md

 The client controllers should basically poll the server and have a switch block for each action being returned: For each action they should perform it and only respond when complete.

-This loop should be simple enough to include in any language.
+This concept of a loop should be simple enough to include in any language, and may be embedded into a client or be a separate process.

 ## State machine